Good Scientific Practice

 Organization and management of one's own data facilitate scientific work, enable control of one's own work processes and guarantee the quality of the data through the traceability of their creation.
 In this way, research data management contributes to good scientific practice.

-Read more on the website and in the guidelines of the University of Bayreuth on research data management (only available in German).
+Read more on the website and in the guidelines of the University of Bayreuth on research data management (2023).

 - Predatory Publishing / Predatory Open AccessHide

 Predatory publishing refers to the practices of black sheep among publishers.
 In recent years, the number of such dubious publishers has increased dramatically.

 In peredatory publishing, i.e. the publication of research results by predatory publishers, quality assurance (peer review, indexing, etc.) and editorial processing of the articles often do not take place or do not comply with the standards of good scientific practice.
 Predatory publishing is often a phenomenon in the field of open access publishing.
 Abusing the Open Access idea, authors are charged the usual Article processing Charges (APC) without any corresponding services being provided.

 Read more on the website.

 - Publication guidelines of the University of BayreuthHide